University of Glasgow: Adult Education for Social Change (Erasmus Mundus International Master) IntM

 School of Education

-The School of Education is an ambitious, major international research-led institution with traditional roots in Scottish higher education.
+The University of Glasgow’s School of Education is an ambitious, major international research-led institution with traditional roots in Scottish higher education.
 We invest in the future of education through world-class research that advances knowledge and practice.
 Respected for contributions to policy and practice, our teaching and research benefits from strong partnerships with education communities.
-We are ranked first in the UK for education (Times & Sunday Times Good University Guide 2018) and first in the UK for student (National Student Survey 2018).

 Not what you are looking for?Browse other courses in Educational studies, or search our comprehensive database of postgrad programs.